danielleford04/SR-image-extension-3/README.md

 # Chrome Extension With Webpack Boilerplate

+This code is from the Alt Tag Generator Tutorial (https://hackernoon.com/overwrite-bad-image-alt-tags-via-my-alt-tag-generation-app-built-with-openai-api).

+This is where the code should be at the end of Step 3.
+At this point, if the user clicks the button in the Extension, it will replace the alt tags for all images on the page with "Test Alt Text."

 ## Install and run the extension:
 1. Run `npm install` to install dependencies.
 2. Run `npm start` to start the development server.